quale-quest/sql-mvc/README.md

 In 1991 Oracle added a few extensions to SQL to create Procedural SQL, so now we have added a few more extensions to SQL, to create QUery Application Language Extensions (QUALE) - it is that simple.

-**Recent change log: Windows Install WIP, Improved Syntax, cloud9 install, faster compile.**
+**Recent change log: Windows Install, Improved Syntax, cloud9 install, faster compile.**